rlivingsus/misc/AllBooks.md

 - Lewis, Michael: The Undoing Project; The Premonition
 - Le Guin, Ursula K.: The Dispossessed; The Left Hand of Darkness
 - Li, Grace: Portrait of a Thief
+- Lindbergh, Anne Morrow: Gift from the Sea
 - Lipman, Joanne: That's What She Said
 - Lippman, Laura: Tess Monaghan Series (15?)
 1) Baltimore Blues
 - Liu, Cixin: The Three-Body Problem; To Hold up the Sky; Supernova ERA